 - The Learning Scientists website is a useful resource for helping us to understand how we learn

-When you’ve watched this video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Next’ to explore how cognitive load theory can be used to enhance slideshow presentations.
+When you’ve watched this video and made any notes to record key learning points, click the ‘Mark as complete’ button below and then select ‘Using cognitive load theory to improve slideshow presentations’ to continue your learning.

 © Chartered College of Teaching